 We are also exposed to foreign currency risk as a result of our foreign manufacturing and sourcing operations.
 Most of our contracts to have goods assembled or produced in foreign countries are negotiated in U.S. dollars.
-If the value of the U.S. dollar decreases relative to certain foreign currencies in the future, then the prices that we negotiate for products could increase, and it is possible that we would not be able to pass this increase on to customers.
+If the value of the U.S. dollar decreases relative to certain foreign currencies in the future, then the prices that we negotiate for products could increase, and it is possible that we would not be able to pass this increase on to customers, which would negatively impact our margins.
 If the value of the U.S. dollar increases between the time a price is set and payment for a product, the price we pay may be higher than that paid for comparable goods by any competitors that pay for goods in local currencies, and they may be able to sell their products at more competitive prices.
 We do not engage in hedging activities with respect to foreign currency risk.

-OUR BUSINESS IS SUBJECT TO REGULATORY RISKS ASSOCIATED WITH IMPORTING PRODUCTS.
+OUR BUSINESS IS SUBJECT TO REGULATORY RISKS ASSOCIATED WITH IMPORTING PRODUCTS; OUR PRODUCTS MAY BECOME LESS COMPETITIVE AS A RESULT OF CHANGES IN THE REGULATORY ENVIRONMENT.

 We import approximately 98% of our products from owned foreign manufacturing facilities or foreign third party producers.
+In 2003, we did business in the following countries: Bangladesh, Cambodia, Canada, Colombia, Dominican Republic, Egypt, Guatemala, Honduras, Hong Kong, India, Indonesia, Jordan, Lithuania, Macau, Malaysia, Mauritius, Mexico, Mongolia, Nepal, Pakistan, the People's Republic of China, Peru, the Philippines, Romania, Russia, Saipan, Singapore, South Korea, Sri Lanka, Taiwan, Thailand, Turkey and the United Arab Emirates.
 Substantially all of our import operations are subject to tariffs imposed on imported products and quotas imposed by trade agreements.
-In addition, the countries in which our products are manufactured or imported from may from time to time impose additional new quotas, duties, tariffs or other restrictions on imports or adversely modify existing restrictions.
-Adverse changes in these import costs and restrictions, or any supplier's failure to comply with customs or similar laws, could harm our business.
-We cannot assure you that future trade agreements will not provide our competitors with an advantage over us or increase our costs, either of which could have a material adverse effect on our business and profitability.
+In addition, the countries into which our products are manufactured or imported may from time to time impose additional new quotas, duties, tariffs or other restrictions on imports or adversely modify existing restrictions.
+Adverse changes in these import costs and restrictions could increase our costs and decrease the competitiveness of our products.
+Our or any supplier's failure to comply with customs or similar laws, could restrict our ability to import product or lead to fines or other penalties.
+We cannot assure you that future trade agreements will not provide our competitors with a material advantage over us or materially increase our costs.

 Our operations are also subject to international trade agreements and regulations such as the North American Free Trade Agreement and the Caribbean Basin Initiative, and the activities and regulations of the World Trade Organization.
-Generally, these trade agreements benefit our business by reducing or eliminating the duties and/or quotas assessed on products manufactured in a particular country.
-However, trade agreements can also impose requirements that adversely affect our business, such as limiting the countries from which we can purchase raw materials and setting quotas on products that may be imported into the United States from a particular country.
+Trade agreements can impose requirements that adversely affect our business, such as limiting the countries from which we can purchase raw materials and setting quotas on products that may be imported into the United States from a particular country.
 In addition, the World Trade Organization may commence a new round of trade negotiations that liberalize textile trade by further eliminating quotas or reducing tariffs.
-The elimination of quotas on World Trade Organization member countries by 2005 and other effects of these trade agreements could result in increased competition from developing countries which historically have lower labor costs, including China and Taiwan, both of which recently became members of the World Trade Organization.
-This increased competition could have an adverse effect on our business and financial condition.
+The elimination of quotas on World Trade Organization member countries by 2005 and other effects of these trade agreements could result in materially increased competition from developing countries which historically have lower labor costs, including China and Taiwan, both of which recently became members of the World Trade Organization.
 We also believe that the elimination of quotas in 2005 will significantly change the competitiveness of many countries as locations for apparel manufacturing and sourcing.

-EVENTS SUCH AS WAR, ACTS OF TERRORISM AND LABOR DISPUTES MAY MAKE IT MORE DIFFICULT FOR US TO IMPORT PRODUCTS, WHICH COULD MATERIALLY ADVERSELY AFFECT OUR BUSINESS.
+EVENTS SUCH AS WAR, ACTS OF TERRORISM AND LABOR DISPUTES MAY MAKE IT MORE DIFFICULT FOR US TO IMPORT PRODUCTS.